 An easy way to let them build their own lunches is to use bins.
 Fill each bin with a different type of food and store any bins with perishable items in the refrigerator until it’s time to assemble lunch each morning.

 - Bin 1: Dairy, such as yogurt pouches, cheese cubes, or cheese sticks

-- Bin 2: Protein, such as salami slices, shredded chicken, cubed turkey, nuts, or hard-boiled eggs, or nuts (this article from theHUB has some easy nut prep ideas)
+- Bin 2: Protein, such as salami slices, shredded chicken, cubed turkey, hard-boiled eggs, or nuts (this article from theHUB has some easy nut prep ideas)

 - Bin 3: Veggies, such as grape tomatoes, carrot sticks, edamame, or sliced cucumbers